 It takes a long time to establish a website (2 years minimum), so maybe you need to focus on earning money in a way that’s not your first choice.
 Like being a virtual assistant doing social media management while your blog is in its infancy.

-An operating plan: this is the loosest of all the strategies.
+This is the loosest of all the strategies.
 This is how you will do your day to day work.
 Will you work on your business on Tuesdays, Fridays & Sunday afternoons?
 Or will you work 10 hours a week, two hours a night after the kiddos go down?
 Will you still work 9-5 for awhile while you get your business more established?
 Or will you go down to part-time, or quit your job outright?
-What do you need to do each day, each week, each month?

 It sounds like a lot, and honestly, it is.
 Anyone who says it’s easy, or super fast is lying, and they have an ulterior motive behind their sweet talk!
 The good news is that there are lots of great resources out there for you!